 Under the Arbitration Law, failing prior agreement of the parties, the arbitration proceedings are to be conducted in Russian.
-Under the ICA Law, if the parties fail to agree on the language (or languages) of arbitration, it shall be determined by the arbitral tribunal.
-The arbitral tribunal may request to provide any written evidence with translation into the language (or languages) agreed by the parties or determined by the tribunal.
+Under the ICA Law, if the parties fail to agree on the language(s) of arbitration, this shall be determined by the arbitral tribunal.
+The arbitral tribunal may request to provide any written evidence with translation into the languages agreed by the parties or determined by the tribunal.